lintzuyun/lintzuyun/README.md

 ### 你好！Hi there, I'm Joy 👋

-<p>I am a highly motivated and creative software developer, looking for opportunities to solve meaningful problems with code ✨</p>
+<p>I am a passionate and creative software developer, looking for opportunities to solve meaningful problems with code ✨</p>

 <p>As a recent graduate of the School of Code, the intensive 16-week coding bootcamp taught me how to work in a high-performance Agile tech team to create and deploy software.
 The course covered full-stack JavaScript technologies, Agile project management, pair programming and remote team collaboration. 👩🏻‍💻</p>